Random commuting matrices: Introduction

 \subsection{Overview}

 The study of random matrices, and in particular their eigenvalue distribution, is a well-established field, dating back to the pioneering work of Wigner \cite{wi55,wi57,wi58}, Dyson \cite{dy62a,dy62b, dy62c} and Ginibre \cite{gi65}.
-For a comprehensive treatment, see e.g. the books \cite{dei99, agz10, bl09, dg09, ms17, ps11, ta12}.
-A crucial aspect of the theory is that the matrix entries are chosen {\em independently}.
-What happens if matrices are chosen randomly but subject to certain prescribed algebraic constraints, for example being required to commute?
-What can one say about random $d$-tuples of commuting matrices?
+For a comprehensive treatment, see e.g. the books \cite{ agz10, bl09, dei99, dg09, meh04, ms17, ps11, ta12}.
+The field has many applications in mathematics and theoretical physics.
+Typically the entries of the matrix are chosen independently from each other (or for Hermitian matrices the upper triangular entries are chosen independently) according to some probabilitly distribution, and then one tries to characterize the distribution of specific properties of the matrix, such as the eigenvalues, or the norm, or the singular values, both in the finite case and in the limit as the size of the matrix goes to infinity.
+The best understood case in random matrix theory is when the entries of the matrix are chosen i.i.d. from a Gaussian distribution.